 Tempos vary in lengh, ammount of reps, and recoveries, depending on what you're training for.
 For instance longer tempo work - 2 x 25 minutes with 10 minute jog in between is more suited for longer endurance events like marathons.

 These sessions differ to interval sessions as intervals are used more to refine raw speed.
 These are ran in and around 5k pace and the reps themselves are more frequent and/or shorter.
 Recoveries tend to be static and you're looking for more natural pacing progression for most of the session, as opposed to tempos which are ran at even and consistent splits.

 Terrain, conditions and how the body is feeling will always determine effort, so listen to it.
-But a good rule of thumb to know you've paced tempos right is that when you finish the session, if I were to tell you to run a rep again, you could easily do so.
-You should be satisfied after the session, but not exhausted.
+But a good rule of thumb to know you've paced tempos right is that when you finish the session, if you were to run the last rep again, you could do so at a similar level of intensity.
+You should be well worked after the session, but not exhausted.
 Think 'comfortably quick'

 Cameron Harris- Head Coach